Stilnovo Periscopio Table Lamp

 The Cornalux/Hammerhead light bulb was designed for the Tito Agnoli lamp model 387 in 1954, made by Oluce.
 Joe Colombo re-used it for his Spider lamp series in 1965.
 These light bulbs are still available online.
 An alternative was also created by Oluce.
 Founded in 1945, Oluce is the oldest Italian design company in the illumination sector still in operation today.

-Many thanks to Christophe for lending the lamp.
+Many thanks to Christophe from STAT in Aalst, Belgium for lending the lamp.